upenr/python-powervs-training/README.md

 # Student Invite API

-This is a small Flask web service that allows students to request temporary access to an IBM Cloud PowerVS account.
+This is a Flask web service that allows students to request temporary access to an IBM Cloud PowerVS account.
 When a student calls the `/invite` endpoint with their email address, the service automatically:

 - Invites the user to the IBM Cloud account.